AmayChugh/DC_MiniProj_Group4/README.md

 Communication between Server and Client using RPC.
 ## About The Project

-This project is a Python application that provide communication between the Server and client using RPC
+This project is a Python application that provide communication between the Server and client using wsjsonrpc which is a python library for JSON RPC 2.0